 “It’s also lovely for me to be shooting in Ireland again and telling an Irish story after shooting abroad.”

-Normal People will air on BBC3 and Hulu in early 2020.
+Normal People will air on BBC Three and Hulu in early 2020.